-You can also visit the Amruteshwar or Ghatandevi temples or go to the famous Vipassana centre, with a golden pagoda for a gate located there.
-The weather there is very pleasant, even in May, making it the perfect getaway for summer.
+You can also visit the Amruteshwar or Ghatandevi temples or go to the famous Vipassana center, with a golden pagoda for a gate located there.
+The weather here is very pleasant, even in May, making it the perfect getaway for summer.
 The Bhatsa river valley and the Camel valley are places you can go to, as are the waterfalls and the wildlife sanctuary.

 - Distance from Mumbai: 121 kilometres

 - Attractions: Wildlife, rivers, scenic beauty, meditation, trekking and climbing

 You may also like: 12 Stunning Wildlife Sanctuaries Near Mumbai To Visit This Weekend